webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Stretches.md

 ---
 aliases:
-- "Stretches"
+  - Stretches
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Stretches
+collection: Foci
+kind: Compendium
 ---
 ## Stretches
 Your body is elastic and rubbery, able to stretch to great lengths and compress when struck.